dansarno/weather-to-run/README.md

 ### Day Weather Object

-Encapsulation of OpenWeatherMap's One Call API response, adding a model layer and other convenient functionality on top of it.
+Encapsulation of OpenWeatherMap's One Call API response, adding model classes for convenient use and functionality.

 The One Call API response returns weather data for a given geographic location.
 The main information used in this model are the: